Unreal Engine

 Create a project on the dashboard, paste the project key into the desktop app, point it at your Unreal project folder.
 Done.

-Unreal Engine projects are hostile to Git in ways that aren't obvious until you've lost a week debugging LFS pointer issues. .uasset files are binary, often large (textures, meshes, sound), and impossible to merge. .umap level files grow past hundreds of megabytes.
-A packaged build can be 10+ GB.
+Unreal Engine projects break Git in ways that aren't obvious until you've lost a week debugging LFS pointer issues. .uasset files are binary, often large (textures, meshes, sound), and impossible to merge. .umap level files grow past hundreds of megabytes.
+A packaged build can run into many gigabytes.
 The Derived Data Cache alone can blow out a Git LFS quota in a week.
 Perforce solves most of this but brings its own costs: you need servers, admins, and per-seat licensing that scales badly below enterprise volume.
-USourceControl is designed around exactly these problems — large binaries, locking, and a UI artists don't resent using.
+USourceControl is built around exactly these problems: large binaries, locking, and a UI artists don't resent using.
+Nothing to set up, and because your UE assets sit in private storage only your team can reach, your unreleased game never ends up somewhere public, while every version stays integrity-verified and recoverable.

 Blueprint workflows and locking

-Because blueprints compile to binary .uasset files, two designers can't edit the same blueprint concurrently and merge the result.
-The only sane answer is exclusive locking — reserve the file while you edit, release the lock on commit.
+Because blueprints compile to binary .uasset files, two designers can't edit the same blueprint at once and merge the result.
+The only safe answer is exclusive locking: reserve the file while you edit, release the lock on commit.
 USourceControl makes this a first-class workflow.
 Lock from the desktop app, edit in the editor, commit and unlock in one click.
-Teammates see the lock state live so they don't start parallel work.
+Teammates see the lock state live, so they never start parallel work that one of them would have to throw away.

 Working with source code alongside assets

 Unreal projects mix text (C++, .ini, .json) with binaries.
-USourceControl handles both in one place — text files diff and show line-by-level history, binaries are versioned and lockable.
-Many teams choose to keep C++ source in Git for code review and use USourceControl for the rest; others prefer a single system.
+USourceControl handles both in one place.
+Text files diff and show line-by-line history, binaries are versioned and lockable.
+Many teams keep C++ source in Git for code review and use USourceControl for everything else; others prefer a single system.
 Both work.

 Workflow